operant/Robot-Functions/README.md

 We have created a simple protocol that we use when talking with the cRIO.
 The protocol itself has verifications built in to insure the integrity of the data being passed between the cRIO and the Arduino.
 In addition, packets containing more packets than the required 5 will be detected and removed from the buffer.
 Please note that although this is a dirty fix, the rare nature of these bad packets ensures few valid packets are lost (a more elegant solution is in the works).
 To create a valid packet, simply follow the guide below:

 **Side Note: All is represented in hex in the program and thus I will be using hex for this portion.
 Please be aware that most of the hex values do not correspond to any relative ASCII characters and the program is simply looking for raw hex data.
-However, there are a few functions that may require specific bytes to be sent based on events that are occuring.
+However, there are a few functions that may require specific bytes to be sent based on events that are occurring.
 Check the comments in the code to see if the functions you want to use require any.**

      ______________________ ________________________________________________ _________________________ _________________________
     |                      |                      |                         |       Inverse of        |        Inverse of       |